luminus-framework/luminus/resources/public/md/profiles.md

 ## Profiles

 Running `lein new luminus myapp` will create an application using the default profile template.
-However, if you would like to attache further functionality to your template you can append profile hints for the extended functionality.
+However, if you would like to attach further functionality to your template you can append profile hints for the extended functionality.

 Currently, the following profiles are supported